workplaceninja/fmserver_stats/README.md

-# fmserver_stats v1.1
+# fmserver_stats v1.2
 Web replacement for the missing FileMaker 17+ server statistics

 FileMaker Server 17 removed the useful Statistics pane for server stats like Elapsed Time, Cache Hit %, etc.  This brings it back, and in a more improved way.

-It also allows you to graph client statistics on a timeline.
+It also allows you to graph client and top call statistics on a timeline.
 You choose the plot point, and it'll show you by default the top 20 clients in that category.

 It works with Server 16 - 18, and might work with earlier versions (untested).